 - How are polling locations established?
 Who decides if there need to be more?
 Who approves location changes?
-Who approves closures? - How many polling locations have changed physical address since the last election? - How many polling locations have been added since the last election? - How many polling locations have closed since the last election? - What's the longest distance someone in our state might have to travel to get to their polling location? - How many people are served by each polling location? - How many voting machines are at each polling location? - How many poll workers are at each polling location? - What time do polling locations open and close? - Who checks locations to make sure they're accessible to people with disabilities? - Election Day is not a national holiday.
+Who approves closures? - How many polling locations have changed physical address since the last election? - How many polling locations have been added since the last election? - How many polling locations have closed since the last election? - What's the longest distance someone in our state might have to travel to get to their polling location? - How many people are served by each polling location?
+What's the highest number allowed? - How many poll workers are at each polling location?
+What's the lowest number?
+How does the number of poll workers impact wait time for voters? - Who is responsible for training poll workers?
+What kind of training do they receive?
+Is the training the same throughout the state? - How many voting machines are at each polling location?
+What's the lowest number allowed? - What time do polling locations open and close? - Who checks locations to make sure they're accessible to people with disabilities? - Election Day is not a national holiday.
 Is it a holiday in our state?
 If so, what percent of working people receive the full day off as a paid holiday? - Are employers in our state required to provide paid time off for a portion of Election Day?
 If not, are they required to provide unpaid time off? - Are students allowed to take time off from school to vote? - Are voters asked to provide picture identification at their polling place?
 If so, what kind of identification is acceptable, and what is the cost of this identification?
 What percent of adults in our state do not have this form of identification? - If someone does not have picture identification at the polling place, can they still vote?
-If so, how do they do that, and how long does it take? - Is our state level of voting higher or lower than the national average?
+If so, how do they do that, and how long does it take? - If someone is in jail but not serving a sentence (that is, they've been accused of a crime but not convicted), can they vote?
+If so, how do they vote? - If someone is in jail and is serving a sentence, can they vote?
+If so, how do they vote? - If someone has been released from jail or prison, can they vote? - Is our state level of voting higher or lower than the national average?